ardms/ardms.me/content/raspery_pi_sway_headless_browser.md

 ```
 Meshnet will be set on and remain on even after a reboot.

+### Disable ssh login as root
+Because of the above it will be wise to disable login as root.
+To do that

 ## Start Firefox on startup

 Edit `.config/sway/config` and add the following